 Volkswagen Environmental Mitigation Trust

-The state of Missouri has received $42 million from the Volkswagen emissions settlement to fund transportation projects that reduce nitrogen oxide emissions.
-Propane autogas transit buses can offer access to these funds.
+The state of Missouri received $42 million from the Volkswagen emissions settlement to fund transportation projects that reduce nitrogen oxide emissions.
+Propane autogas transit buses are eligible for these funds.

 State Propane Suppliers

 The state’s propane providers and wholesale suppliers offer various financial incentives and support.